 It’s essential that before you take any action, you understand all of your options for settling your tax debt.
 They may include everything from reducing your debt, to payment plans, to compromises, or even total elimination.
 The best thing that you can do is to consult with a knowledgeable and experienced tax attorney.

-Contact Our Experienced California State Tax Attorneys
+Contact Our Experienced California State Tax Attorney

-At Regal Tax and Law Group, PC, each client receives powerful representation and individualized attention.
+At Regal Tax and Law Group, PC., each client receives powerful representation and individualized attention.
 When you consult with us, we will take the time to help you understand all the options available to you so that you can make informed decisions about your tax matter.
 We have a well-earned reputation as trusted California tax attorneys with the know-how to resolve the most complex tax controversies.
 Please contact our office today for a complimentary consultation.